133 - The Past Times with Wil Anderson

 But also,

-Like a panic seems more immediate than like, I'm just taking this straight down to the printers, and then the panic will ensue.
+even the idea of predicting a panic through the medium of newspaper.
+Like, a panic seems more immediate than, like, I'm just taking this straight down to the printers, and then the panic will ensue.

 Hopefully, it hasn't started by the time they print.

-Panic predicted
+Panic predicted.

-this paper on this paper from Wednesday is talking about the panic we did on Monday.
+This paper from Wednesday is talking about the panic we did on Monday.
+Yeah, like it's a cold front.

-It just missed us,
+It just missed us.

-it hit Albany.
+It hit Albany.

 the last story, they found a coat.
+Yeah.

 On further investigation, the skeleton, apparently, of a full-sized man was dug out.
+Oh.

+So they found more than a skull.
 The skull was just the tip of the rest of the body, it turns out.

 Holy shit, there's more.

-Wouldn't you write the story as they found a body?
+Wouldn't you write the story as they found a

+skeleton found?
 I mean, it's a real teaser, isn't it?

-And they also found a neck and they found a couple of shoulders and you'll never believe what they found next where's three a where's three a
+They found a skull and they also found a neck and they found a couple of shoulders and you'll never believe what they found next where's three a where's three

 how it came there is a mystery which has not been solved